-The establishment of the Dr. Jake Jacobson Music Youth Scholarship program to receive a portion of each year’s festival proceeds for the education of youth in the art of traditional jazz performance.
+The commitment to make scholarships available for the education of youth in the art of traditional jazz performance.

 The board’s determination to “…honor members of the jazz community in life rather than memorialize them in death.”
 This determination has been realized ever since by recognizing an outstanding musician each year during the festival weekend for his or her contribution to Dixieland and traditional jazz.

 These changes in the board’s vision for the festival catalyzed explosive growth throughout the 1990s, which carried the festival vigorously into the new millennium.

 In 2020, Dixieland Monterey celebrated its 40th anniversary.
 What began as a one-time supplement to the Monterey County Fair has evolved into an annual event with live acts in intimate venues, a talented selection of youth bands, and a program that includes big band in addition to traditional jazz, zydeco, swing, gypsy jazz, blues, and ragtime.